rcarcacheflores/ISEG-Dissertation/README.md

 **Chapter 5: Models for Claim Dependence**

-Some of the code may not be "Pythonic", but if you have any questions feel free to write.
+Some of the code may not be "Pythonic", but if you have any questions feel free to get in touch.
+I should post the PDF of the dissertation in the next few weeks, along with a LaTex citation.

+Best,
+Roberto Carcache Flores